devdiogenes/fedora-helpers/README.md

 # Fedora Helper

-This repository contains a series of Bash scripts to help with installing applications and packages on the Fedora operating system.
-With these scripts, you can easily install multiple apps at once without having to search for each one individually.
+This repository contains a series of Bash scripts to help on the Fedora operating system.
+With these scripts, you can easily do things without memorize a lot of commands.

 ## How to Use the Scripts